isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 we'd like Agda to prove, *symbolically,* that the two terms are equivalent, without requiring any computation of the underlying terms in order to do so.
-And in order to do so, we must explicitly tell Agda what the symbolic equation is, since all it has access is to is some stuck value that exists in the theory of Agda, rather than in the theory of the ring itself.
+And in order to do so, we must explicitly tell Agda what the symbolic equation is, since all it has access is to is some stuck value that exists in Agda's meta-theory, rather than in the theory of the ring itself.

 This duplication between the Agda expression of the term and the symbolic version of the same is regrettable.
 Are we doomed to write them both, every